nxskok/pasias/docs/22-thingy.md

 groups.
 For example, in Ward's method, mould and fungus are joined earlier, and also the man-monkey group is joined to the pigeon-horse-pig group.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Tuna is an exception, but usually Ward    tends to join fairly dissimilar things that are nonetheless more    similar to each other than to anything else.
-This is like    Hungarian and Finnish in the example in class: they are very    dissimilar languages, but they are more similar to each other than    to anything else.</span>
+\marginnote{Tuna is an exception, but usually Ward    tends to join fairly dissimilar things that are nonetheless more    similar to each other than to anything else.
+This is like    Hungarian and Finnish in the example in class: they are very    dissimilar languages, but they are more similar to each other than    to anything else.}
 You might prefer to look at the specifics of what gets joined.
 I think the principal difference from this angle is that mould and fungus get joined together (much) earlier in Ward.
 Also, pigeon